-The full amount of the revolving credit facility may be used for the issuance of letters of credit, of which \$137.0 million had been utilized as of April 25, 2011.
-As of April 25, 2011, \$238.0 million was available under our revolving facility.
-The revolving credit facility expires September 30, 2013.
+The full amount of the new revolving credit facility may be used for the issuance of letters of credit, of which \$136.8 million had been utilized as of July 25, 2011.
+As of July 25, 2011, \$263.2 million was available under our revolving facility.
+The revolving credit facility and the term loan expire on July 14, 2016.

-Borrowings under our amended senior credit facility accrue interest at varying rates equal to, at our election, either (y) the prime rate plus (i) up to 0.75% in the case of existing tranche A term loans, (ii) 1.5% to 2.0% in the case of revolving loans or extended tranche A term loans, (iii) 0.75% in the case of existing tranche B term loans, and (iv) 2.0% in the case of extended tranche B term loans; or (z) the Eurodollar rate plus (i) 0.75% to 1.75% in the case of existing tranche A term loans, (iii) 2.5% to 3.0% in the case of revolving loans or extended tranche A term loans, (iii) 1.75% in the case of existing tranche B term loans, and (iv) 3.0% in the case of extended tranche B term loans.
+Borrowings under our new senior credit facility accrue interest at varying rates equal to, at our election, either (y) the prime rate plus 0.50% to 1.50%; or (z) the Eurodollar rate plus 1.50% to 2.50%.
 Interest periods range from seven days (for borrowings under the revolving credit facility only) to one, two, three or six months, at our election.
-The weighted average Eurodollar rate on our outstanding debt was 0.29% at April 25, 2011.
-The margins on the Eurodollar rate and on the prime rate for revolving loans, existing tranche A term loans, and extended tranche A term loans may fluctuate dependent upon an increase or decrease in our consolidated leverage ratio as defined by a pricing grid included in the amended credit agreement.
+The weighted average Eurodollar rate on our outstanding debt was 0.19% at July 25, 2011.
+The margins on the Eurodollar rate and on the prime rate, which are initially 1.75% and 0.75%, respectively, may fluctuate dependent upon an increase or decrease in our consolidated leverage ratio as defined by a pricing grid included in the amended credit agreement.
 We have not entered into any interest rate protection agreements with respect to term loans under our senior credit facilities.
-A commitment fee equal to 0.5% to 0.625% of the average daily amount of the available revolving commitment is payable quarterly.
+A commitment fee equal to 0.3% to 0.55% of the average daily amount of the available revolving commitment is payable quarterly.

-Our senior credit facilities are secured by a security interest in substantially all of our tangible and intangible assets, including intellectual property.
+Our new senior credit facilities are secured by a security interest in substantially all of our tangible and intangible assets, including intellectual property.
 Our senior credit facilities are also secured by a pledge of the capital stock of our wholly-owned U.S. subsidiaries (other than certain specified subsidiaries).

-Our senior credit facilities contain, without limitation, covenants that generally limit our ability to:
+Our new senior credit facilities contain, without limitation, covenants that generally limit our ability to:

-- · incur additional debt; - repurchase our capital stock and pay cash dividends in the event the pro forma senior leverage ratio is greater than 2.50x; - incur liens or other encumbrances; - merge, consolidate or sell substantially all our property or business; - sell assets, other than inventory, in the ordinary course of business; - · make investments or acquisitions unless we meet financial tests and other requirements; - · make capital expenditures; or - · enter into an unrelated line of business.
+- incur additional debt in excess of \$250.0 million at any one time outstanding (other than subordinated debt, which is generally permitted if the maturity date is later than July 14, 2017); - repurchase our capital stock and 65/8% notes and pay cash dividends in the event the pro forma senior leverage ratio is greater than 2.50x; - · incur liens or other encumbrances; - · merge, consolidate or sell substantially all our property or business; - sell assets, other than inventory, in the ordinary course of business; - make investments or acquisitions unless we meet financial tests and other requirements; - · make capital expenditures; or - · enter into an unrelated line of business.

 Our senior credit facilities require us to comply with several financial covenants.
-The table below shows the required and actual ratios under our credit facilities calculated as of March 31, 2011:
+The table below shows the required and actual ratios under our credit facilities calculated as of June 30, 2011:

-Maximum consolidated leverage ratio Minimum fixed charge coverage ratio
+Required Ratio Maximum consolidated leverage ratio Minimum fixed charge coverage ratio No greater than 3.25:1 No less than 1.35:1

-Required Ratio Actual Ratio

-No greater than 3.25:1 1.33:1

-No less than 1.35:1 1.76:1